rajmayank/Auth0-Jenkins-tutorial-Content/Readme.md

 $ JUNIT_REPORT_PATH=./test-results.xml ./node_modules/mocha/bin/mocha --reporter mocha-jenkins-reporter
 ```

-This will save the results to a file at `./test-results.xml`.
+This will save the results to a file at './test-results.xml'.
 You will now instruct Jenkins Pipeline to use this file to.
 First push this new updated code with:

 ```bash
 $ git add . && git commit -m "Added Test Cases" && git push origin master
 ```

-Now that the application has few test cases, the next step is to tell Jenkins how to run these test cases and where to find the XML Report fo the same.
+Now that the application has few test cases, the next step is to tell Jenkins how to run these test cases and where to find the XML Report for the same.
 Head over to the pipeline editor and add the following steps:
-1. Install Dependancies
+1. Install Dependencies
 2. Run Test Cases
 3. Archive JUnit-formatted test results

 Begin by adding a new step in the pipeline to install dependancies.
-This is done with the command `npm install -dev`.
+This is done with the command 'npm install -dev'.
 To run this command add a new stage that runs this command.
 Your pipeline with this new stage should look like this:

 ![Jenkins_PipleLine_Editor_6](images/Jenkins_PipleLine_Editor_6.png)

 Next step is to run the command that will run the test cases.
 Like the last step add a step that executes the command you had used earlier to run test cases and build JUnit XML.